skybert/skybert-net/src/unix/bash/upper-and-lowercasing-strings.md

 Many people use external commands such as `tr` and `awk` for uppercasing and lowercasing strings, but this is not necessary.
-BASH 4 and later can do this all by itself!
+BASH 4 and later can do this all by itself.

 ## To upper case